 Fields of Justice

 There are currently four maps (also known as Fields of Justice).
 Riot had previously confirmed they were working working on a "larger" map to release called the "Magma Chambers," but that map was canceled to focus on the Crystal Scar for the Dominion game mode.

 - Summoner's Rift - The two bases are separated by a river, which serves as the 'middle' of the Field of Justice.
 There are three lanes to each base.
 One lane goes through the middle, and the other two go around the outside of the Field of Justice.
 On both sides of the river are forests, which are populated with enemies that can be killed for experience, gold, and temporary buffs.
 The most noteworthy enemy is Baron Nashor, whom is a challenge to take down that usually requires an entire team.

 - Twisted Treeline - The Twisted Treeline is a dense forest area set on the Shadow Isles with only two lanes connecting the two opposing nexuses, making it the game's dedicated 3 vs 3 map.
 The jungle area towards each base hosts an altar that can be captured by either team, granting a team-wide buff that is further improved if both altars are held at the same time.
 In the very North of the map, a powerful boss monster called Vilemaw has her lair.
 Defeating her grants the team bonus health and mana regeneration, cooldown reduction and increased attack speed.

-- The Crystal Scar - The map that all Dominion matches will be played upon.
+- The Crystal Scar (Removed) - The map that all Dominion matches were played upon.
 Similar to Battlefield, both sides start out with a set number of points representing the nexus health for each team.
 There are five control points on the map, and controlling a majority will constantly damage the other team's nexus.